rymane/katacoda-scenarios/CI/step3.md

 #### Writing tests

-Click on `Copy to editor` below to add the file `api.test.js` with the following content to the test directory:
+Click on `Copy to Editor` below to add the file `api.test.js` with the following content to the test directory:

 <pre class="file" data-filename="server/tests/api.test.js" data-target="replace">
 const { createTodo, deleteTodo, getTodo } = require('./request');